 - 1. Prioritize having a healthy relationship with your cofounder(s) from day one.
 Relationships are like a living organism.
 They need nourishment every day.
 Making efforts for your relationship is the only way to have an effortless relationship. - 2.
 How you deal with conflicts matters more than the conflict itself.
 It is easy to be swept by the current of emotions during a conflict.
 Consciously taking a break to calm down, making an effort to understand your cofounder's perspective, paraphrasing their perspective to avoid misunderstandings, and clearly communicating your viewpoint to them are some ways to deal with a conflict. - 3.
+A little overcommunication goes a long way.
+Open-minded discussions about significant disagreements can save your venture from sinking. - 4.
 Overestimating your cofounder's empathy does not hurt.
 Having positive illusions about your cofounder(s) has multiple relationship-enhancing benefits.
-It fosters enduring relationships with a reduced risk of conflicts and doubts. - 4.
-Positive illusions cannot turn into delusions: While slight overestimation is beneficial, one cannot ignore the red flags.
-The best way to deal with this is to get a third person's perspective on your cofounder relationship.
+It fosters enduring relationships with a reduced risk of conflicts and doubts.

+Warning: Overestimate, but don't ignore the red flags.
+The best way to deal with this is to get a third person's perspective on your relationship.